Have you ever considered a piece of matching sustainable furniture for all your sustainable garments?

 But, before we get to sustainable wardrobes, let’s focus for a bit on the clothes you should choose, to save both, the planet and your wallet.

-How you style yourself matters, especially if in the process you save the environment.
+How you style yourself matters – if in the process you protect the environment.